Book review: Une Histoire Américaine

 Which gives us “a group of drinking party boys and incorrigible flirts” known as the Band of Rats.
 Who wouldn’t recognize that description?
 (And let us please change Sinatra’s nickname from “Ol’ Blue Eyes” to “the Ol’ Minesweeper.”)

+But it’s not just about Sinatra and company.
 Other celebrities pop up in later pages, including Humphrey Bogart, whose wife Lauren Bacall is said to have coined the name ‘Rat Pack’ in the first place.
-Bogart is a world class bringueur himself, as Ayache notes when the actor is dragged before a judge for an incident involving (from what we can tell) drinking, a dame, $25,000, and the El Morocco nightclub:
+Bogart is a world class bringueur himself, as Ayache notes when the actor is dragged before a judge for an incident involving drinking, a dame, $25,000, and the El Morocco nightclub:

 Le juge, qui n’etait pas exactement un gai luron, entreprit de le questionner.
 Il ne devait pas être déçu: “Étiez-vous ivre au moment des faits qui vous sont reprochés?”

 “N’est-ce pas le cas de tout le monde à trois heures du matin?” répondit Bogey.

 The judge, who was not exactly a jolly fellow, began to question him.
 He should not be disappointed: “Were you drunk at the time of the facts with which you are charged?”

 “Is this not true of everyone at three o’clock in the morning?” replied Bogey.

 It may be true of everyone at three o’clock in the morning, but it was true of le bande de rats at practically all times.
 A glance through the book reveals parties and drinking sessions with a cornucopia of Hollywood names: Judy Garland, Ronald Reagan, Rita Hayworth (“tout juste de se séparer d’Orson Welles”), phony Russian prince Mike Romanoff, Marilyn Monroe and (of course) JFK.